-*I am a current Cast Member of The Walt Disney Company.
+*I am no longer a Cast Member of The Walt Disney Company.
 Any opinions or unintentional misinformation are my own.

 One of the highlights of my Disney career was the two years I spent as a Walt Disney World Ambassador.